LandRegistry/develop-property-alpha/README.md

 ## Developing land

-I'm a developer and i want to check my plans to develop land into homes for sale.
+I'm a developer and I want to check my plans to develop land into homes for sale.

-I'm a developer and i've updated my plans for the development/properties i'm building.
+I'm a developer and I've updated my plans for the development/properties I'm building.

 ## Selling properties

-I'm a developer and i'm ready to sell properties
+I'm a developer and I'm ready to sell properties

 ## Buying a property - making my mind up

-I'm a buyer and i'm considering properties
+I'm a buyer and I'm considering properties

-## Buying a property - commiting
+## Buying a property - committing

-I'm a buyer and i'm ready to buy a property
+I'm a buyer and I'm ready to buy a property